-The modeling technique proposed above, may represent an opportunity to apply advanced statistical and econometric tools to improve the quality of predictive analytics in general and supply chain forecasting, in particular.
+The modelling technique proposed above, may represent an opportunity to apply advanced statistical and econometric tools to improve the quality of predictive analytics in general and supply chain forecasting, in particular.
 However, validating such a model requires high volume data and involves estimating a large number of parameters.
 It is possible that advanced organizations, such as the military establishments, may have considered using these techniques but could not substantiate the models due to fewer than necessary reliable data points (degrees of freedom).

-However, data "points" may no longer be the limiting factor if the increasing interest in adoption of Automatic Identification Technology (AIT) is transformed to reality.
-Widespread adoption of AIT (such as radio frequency identification or ultrawideband tags and sensor data) may pave the way for use of real time data to validate a model such as the one proposed in this paper.
+However, data 'points' may no longer be the limiting factor if the increasing interest in adoption of AIT is transformed to reality.
+Widespread adoption of AIT (such as RFID or UWB tags and sensor data) may pave the way for use of real time data to validate a model such as the one proposed in this paper.
 The innovative convergence of fields as diverse as AIT and time series econometrics may improve decision support systems in domains beyond finance and economics (Datta, 2004).

 AIT and progress toward embedding intelligence into physical objects may allow them to communicate with each other (thing-to-thing) as well as with business systems or users (consumers) in near real-time.
-Hence, businesses may soon be faced with ultra high volume multi-gigabit data streams that may be expressed succinctly only in terms of exabytes per second (1 exabyte = 10^{18} bytes or 10^9 gigabytes).
+Hence, businesses may soon be faced with ultra high volume multi-gigabit data streams that may be expressed succinctly only in terms of exabytes per second (1 exabyte = $10^{18}$ bytes or $10^9$ gigabytes).
 Infrastructure necessary to acquire such data may not offer a satisfactory return on investment (ROI) unless decisionable information derived from this data offers value or profitability.
 The question of value from high volume data may be considerably enhanced by using data in advanced statistical models (as proposed above) to yield useful analytics.